Best Rollover IRA Providers of 2023

 Who Is a Rollover IRA Best Suited For?

 A rollover IRA is best suited for someone who wants to move control over their retirement plan from their former employer to themselves.
-Usually, this means that you’ve left a job that has a 401(k).
+Usually, this means that you’ve left a job that has a 401(k) or similar tax-deferred plan, such as a 403(b), 457(b) or Thrift Savings Plan (TSP).

 You might also consider a rollover IRA if an old employer goes out of business, dissolving the retirement plan you had with them.
 On a similar note, some people turn to rollover IRAs if their current IRA provider shuts down.